 The Power of an Internship

 You definitely will need one or more internships before graduation to help land a great job later on.
 It is a proven way to gain the much-valued experience required by most sought-after positions.
 Speak with family, friends, faculty, college advisors, and career counselors in the Career Services Office at your college about what type of internship you want and when and where you want to do it.
-Make sure that you don’t wait till the spring to start looking, as many internship positions are seeking applicants as early as November.
+Make sure that you don’t wait till the spring to start looking, as many internship positions are seeking applicants as early as November of the preceeding year.

 Chase Messersmith, CHES®, a Community Health Educator with the nonprofit healthcare organization Community Health Network has this advice to share: “I wish that I had known that I could accept that internship or position that was outside of my comfort zone and different from the typical public health position.
 There are always ways to incorporate health education into everything that we do and those experiences only serve as an opportunity to grow.
 Eventually I accepted an internship in the agriculture field.
 It helped me in so many different ways, including applying communication and finding ways to incorporate health education into the agriculture industry.”